Skip to main content

 Basic Code Example

-Here is a simple Node.js cloud function example demonstrating how to process input parameters and return results:
+Here's a simple Node.js cloud function example showing how to handle input parameters and return results:

 exports.main = async (event, context) => {